Dass Restaurant (Ethiopian restaurant in Nairobi)

 My friend and I made our way to Woodvale Grove, where Dass Restaurant is located.
 (Woodvale Grove is the same road where Havana, Card Centre, and Cosmic Bowling are located.)

-The entrance to Dass Restaurant is a little hard to find, but can easily be located with the help of one of the many askaris on that street.
+The entrance to Dass Restaurant is a little hard to find.
+It can easily be located, though, with the help of one of the many askaris on that street.

 Dass Restaurant is located on the second floor of the building adjacent to Crooked Q’s (I think), so the entrance on the street level is a little to the right of Havana.